steven-github/ingenio-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.4.

-FYI: I've added a setTimeout of 2 seconds to simulate fetching data from a server
+FYI: I've added a setTimeout of 2 seconds to simulate fetching data from a server.

 ## Installing dependencies